The soul's path to Self-realization, in art & archetype… by Jenna Lilla PhD

-Carl Jung calls immanence “the deep truth” and speaks of “the secret immanence of the divine spirit of life in all things.”
+In the Mysterium Coniunctionis (CW 14), Carl Jung speaks of immanence as a deep alchemical truth.
+He speaks of “the secret immanence of the divine spirit of life in all things” (CW 14).
 In an age when most believe that ‘God is dead’, the idea of a ‘secret’ and ‘deep truth’ seems rather passe.
 But what if there really is a secret.
-What if behind all the signs and symbols and archetypes there is a ‘deep truth’ waiting to be discovered.
+What if behind all the signs and symbols and archetypes there is a secret waiting to be discovered.

 Only human beings can keep a secret.
 We are the only beings in the universe capable of a secret, and in this way it is only we who can discover the ‘deep truth’ that is our own ‘secret’.
 A secret is that which should not or could not be told.
 And yet, a secret is often revealed because it slips out through accidental gestures and signs, making itself known through dreams, imagination and synchronicities.

 In many ways the ‘deep truth’ of immanence can only be a secret, for it is a secret even unto ourselves.
 Immanence is a secret because it is precisely that which so deeply saturates our lives that it is beyond language to describe– it cannot be spoken.
 It is that thing that we stutter upon: only making itself heard as a mumble, hum, or even a vibration.
 It is the shimmering truth which is found in gaps between discourse, and in the ambient sounds which permeate the backdrop of life.

 There are few words that can begin to describe immanence, for it is so thoroughly present to our experience that it saturates each moment, each movement of our bodies, each expression of our faces.
 And we see it making itself known in the gestures and body language of others.